kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 may fail to keep pace with the quick and continuous development of AWS services.

-On the contrary, AWS CLI and AWS CloudFormation --- these are the primary products which AWS supports to make their service available to users keeping pace with every AWS details.
-Gradle script `build.gradle` can execute external shell scripts which calls AWS CLI and indirectly can drive CloudFormation in its full scale.
+On the contrary, AWS CLI and AWS CloudFormation --- these are the primary products which AWS supports to make their service available to users.
+Users can rely on these 2 products.
+If a `build.gradle` execute an external shell scripts which calls AWS CLI, then it can indirectly drive CloudFormation in its full scale.

-The combination of Gradle + Shell + AWS CLI + CloudFormation is powerful and easy to maintain projects while AWS services quickly and continuously evolve.
+The combination of Gradle + Shell + AWS CLI + CloudFormation (Neo GOF) is powerful and easy to maintain in future.

-Gradle plugins to manage AWS resources --- I think I no longer need them.
+Gradle plugins to manage AWS resources --- I think I would no longer need them.
+I would prefer Neo GOF.